milanpanchal/milanpanchal/README.md

 -->

-I'm Milan Panchal, who loves building mobile applications.
+I'm Software Developer, who loves building mobile applications.
 Dynamic and passionate individual with extensive experience in application development lifecycle from concept through delivery of next-generation applications and customisable solutions in an Agile Environment.

 ## Expertise: